Abinbn/e-schoolbooks.in/README.md

 ## Meet "Theo"- Our Parent Organization

 E-SchoolBooks is a part of "`Theo`," a non-profitable organization founded by the visionary Kevin Anjo.
-Theo manages and supports several other sub-companies, all with a common goal of making a positive difference in the world.
-With a strong sense of purpose and a passionate team, Theo leads the charge in creating a better future for generations to come.
+Theo manages and supports several other sub-companies, all intending to make a positive difference in the world.
+With a strong sense of purpose and a passionate team, Theo leads the charge of creating a better future for the next generation.

 ## Our Team - A Passionate Force for Change